The Early Years – Pre-history to 1833

 Lundy has a timeless appeal.
 Things do change, but it’s essence remains the same.

-William Hudson Heaven was a wealthy Gloucestershire businessman who had inherited plantations in Jamaica.
-It had always been his ambition to own an Island and, having received a substantial cash sum in compensation for the emancipation of his slaves, bought Lundy in 1834 for £9,870.
+William Hudson Heaven was a Gloucestershire businessman whose wealth came from the plantations worked by enslaved people in Jamaica that he inherited from his godfather.
+Heaven’s ambition had always been to own an island.
+When in 1834 he received £11,711 in government compensation for the emancipation of his enslaved workers, he bought Lundy for £9,870.
 Over the family’s 85 years of ownership the Beach Road, Millcombe House and St Helen’s Church were built.

 The next important character was Martin Coles Harman who in 1925 paid just over £25,000 for the Island, along with its livestock and supply ship, the Lerina.
 He was responsible for introducing many of the animals, the establishment of the private postal system and the single issue of Puffin coinage.